 Once you have finished your walk head over to Rainbow Cafe for lunch.
 While you are there take a look at their community notice board and schedule as there are always things happening there in the evening from NGO talks to Live Music.

 Want a taste of the real Antigua?
 Then you need to get yourself lost in the market.
-The main market days are Thursday but there are always sellers everyday.
+The main market days are Thursday but there are always sellers every day.
 Entering from the main road walk to the end and the road curves round to the right, this is where you can shop for fruit and veg.
 Keep walking down and curve round to your left.
 Keep looking right and you will see a small gap in the stalls.
 Walk through the gap and enter the Paca!

 This place is both terrifying and magical.
-You can find anything in here!
+You can find anything here!
 Don’t be put off by the vendors shouting for you to come in and look.
 If you are in need of some second-hand clothes this is the place you can find anything.
 I can’t even begin to tell you all the things I’ve found in this place.
-I once got a pair of Levi’s jeans for 2Q..that’s like 25 cents!
+Once I got a pair of Levi’s jeans for 2Q..that’s like 25 cents!
 I cut them off into shorts and live in them!
 Even if you don’t want to buy anything it’s great to go and take a walk through the market.

 Once you are done in the market there are plenty of other great shopping spots in Antigua if you want to pick up some textiles or a few momentums.
-Walk towards the arch and you will find an indoor market place which is far less chaotic than the market.
+Walk towards the arch and you will find an indoor marketplace which is far less chaotic than the market.
 Everything has prices on it and they have a wonderful second-hand book section.

-My favorite place to eat in Antigua is Toko Baru its freshly prepared, plenty of choice for vegans and Vegetarians as well as meat lovers.
+My favorite place to eat in Antigua is Toko Baru it’s freshly prepared, plenty of choice for vegans and Vegetarians as well as meat lovers.
 There is no Wifi and you will often have to share a table.
 Make sure you order a portion of sweet potato fries!

 If you are on a budget then eat like the locals and head up to Iglesia La Merced on 1a Calle to get yourself some street food.
 Or if you want to really get the Guatemalan experience you can do a street food tour with Cuscun and Heart of Travel.